aws-samples/aws-serverless-workshops/CrossRegion/README_InstallDevDependencies.md

 dependencies baked in to the AMI.
 See the "Use AMI" section of readme to use a pre-baked AMI.

-#EC2 dev instance configuration.
+# EC2 dev instance configuration.

 Make sure to use the AWS linux AMI already configured with the AWS CLI.
 Your EC2 instance should have:
 - a role assigned that allows access to S3 (see sample policy below).
 - a security group that allows ssh from your ip address.

-Once launched log in to your dev ec2 instance.
+Once launched, log in to your dev ec2 instance.

 #### Update to latest packages
 `sudo yum update -y`